neams-th-coe/cardinal/doc/content/start.md

 !alert! note title=Running with NekRS?

-If you are using NekRS, you will require a few other dependencies when setting up models.
 Follow [these instructions](nek_tools.md) to obtain binary executables to use for common NekRS-related operations, such as:

 - Converting between an Exodus mesh and NekRS's custom `.re2` mesh format